 How to Get the Most Out of This Card

-The best way to get as much value out of the card as possible is to take advantage of its bonus when you redeem AAA Dollars for a AAA Rewards Card.
+The best way to get the best value is to take advantage of its bonus and redeem AAA Dollars for a AAA Rewards Card.
 Just keep in mind that you need to spend at least $50,000 on the card to get the top redemption bonus.
 If you’re not a big spender, you could end up losing your rewards before you meet that threshold.

 Also, take advantage of the card’s introductory 0% interest rate by making a large purchase or transferring a balance and paying it off before the promotional period ends.
+You must transfer the balance within 30 days of opening the account.
 Depending on how much you finance with the card, you could save hundreds of dollars on interest.

 While the card is branded as a AAA credit card, the association doesn’t issue or service the account.
 Instead, the card’s issuer is ACG Card Services, which is a subsidiary of U.S. Bank.
 ACG Card Services wasn’t included among the top national issuers in J.D.
-Power’s 2019 U.S. Credit Card Satisfaction Study.
-But U.S. Bank was rated about average across all categories the market research firm considered.
+Power’s 2020 U.S. Credit Card Satisfaction Study.
+U.S. Bank was ranked next-to-last in the 2020 survey.

 The AAA Dollars Mastercard’s security features are standard for the credit card industry, including zero liability for fraudulent purchases.